dannyolsen/skytem-linebiblebuddy/README.md

 pressing windows key -> "edit environmental variables for your account" -> "new" and add the paths specified when running pip install.
 5.2 OPTION2
-Use CLI and fill this : setx NEW_VAR "C:\NewPath"
+Use CLI and fill this : setx NEW_VAR "C:\NewPath" (I haven't tried this but chatGPT says its it is do :)

 6. run "pip install -r requirements.txt" in terminal window again - this time you should have no errors.